compellit/gamaweb/README.md

 Moreau, Pauline & Ruiz Fabo, Pablo.
 (2025).
 GAMA web: Interface for the metrical analysis of Galician poetry.
 CiTIUS - Universidade de Santiago de Compostela.

-To cite the Jumper library:
+To cite the Jumper library (unrelated to our project, but that we used in our implementation):

 Marco Remón, G., & Gonzalo, J. (2021).
 Escansión automática de poesía española sin silabación. *Procesamiento del Lenguaje Natural*, 66, pp. 77-87.
 Available at [SEPLN](http://journal.sepln.org/sepln/ojs/ojs/index.php/pln/article/view/6615)